ruinanwang/ratchat/README.md

 ### How to run RatWatch

 1. Clone this repository

 Note: For Georgia Tech Civic Data and Design VIP students, please skip step 2 and 3.
 We already have a payed Twilio account set up for you.
 Just login and continue with the setup process.
-Please test if step 4 is needed, you might also be able to skip this step.
+Please test if step 4 is needed, you might also be able to skip this step and go on to step 5.

 2. Go to the [Twilio website here](http://www.twilio.com) and make an account
 3. Get a phone number as the auto-reply number.
 The free Twilio trial gives you a phone number to use for a couple of months
 4. Go to Twilio phone numbers – verified caller IDs, add the phone number you are testing with.
 This could be your own phone number.
 Payed twilio account does not require this step.